Read Aloud Tips for Parents

 Do what makes it fun for you!

-Preview the book, look at chapter titles or look through the pictures.
+Preview the book, look at the chapter titles, or look through the pictures.

 Add drama and voices for characters.